Class Times

 Exams

-- The first midterm was on Thursday, September 24.
-Here are the answers.
+- The first midterm was on Thursday, September 22.
+Click here for answers.

-- The second midterm was on Thursday, October 29.
-Here are the answers.
+- The second midterm was on Thursday, October 27.
+Click here for answers.
+Click here for the extra credit questions and answers.

 Sample Exams